tomarv2/terraform-azure-msi/README.md

             alt="follow on Twitter"></a>
 </p>

-# Azure Managed Service Identity
+# Terraform module for Azure Managed Service Identity(MSI)

 ## Versions